samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 - `timeCost`: the number of rounds, which MUST be an integer between `MIN_TIMECOST` and `MAX_TIMECOST`.
 - `parallelism`: the number of CPU cores/internal function calls in parallel, which MUST be an integer between `MIN_PARALLELISM` and `MAX_PARALLELISM`.
 - `length`: the length of the password hash/derived key in bytes, which MUST NOT be greater than `MAX_LENGTH`.
+- `pepper`: an optional secret key, which MUST NOT be greater than `MAX_PEPPER` bytes long.

 Outputs: